Kekuta Manneh: Professional

 Following a string of impressive performances in October 2013, it was reported that English Premier League powerhouses Chelsea, Arsenal, and Liverpool were in the hunt to sign the 18-year-old from Vancouver, with the latter apparently linked with a move for the player the previous summer.

 In a deal announced 30 March 2017, Manneh was traded to Columbus Crew SC for Tony Tchani.
 The Whitecaps also received $300,000 in various allocation funds and a conditional first round draft pick.
 Manneh's contract expired at the end of the season, and although he was offered a new contract by Crew SC, he chose to head overseas and go on trial with Union Berlin.

 On 26 December 2017, Manneh joined Mexican side Pachuca.
 However, the player made only one league appearance, playing only eight minutes, during his short tenure at the club.

 Manneh transferred to Swiss Super League club FC St. Gallen in late June 2018.

 On 13 February 2019, Manneh returned to the United States, joining FC Cincinnati ahead of their inaugural season in MLS.
 Cincinnati acquired his MLS rights from Columbus in exchange for $250,000 in Targeted Allocation Money and $50,000 in General Allocation Money.
-He scored his first goal for Cincinnati on March 24, 2019 against the New England Revolution.
+He scored his first goal for Cincinnati on March 24, 2019, against the New England Revolution.

 On 17 August 2020, Manneh was traded to New England Revolution for an international roster slot.
 He scored his first goal for New England on October 14, 2020.

 Manneh returned to the city of Austin on 22 January 2021, signing as a free agent with Austin FC ahead of their inaugural MLS season.
 Following the 2021 season, Manneh's contract option was declined by Austin.

 On 7 February 2022, it was announced that Manneh had signed with USL Championship club San Antonio FC ahead of their upcoming 2022 season.

+On 3 April 2023, Manneh signed with Canadian Premier League side Pacific FC for their 2023 season.
+He departed after one season.